The Canada Council for the Arts is Canada’s national, arm’s-length arts funding agency. Our main areas of activity are:

 Grants: We provide funding to individual professional artists and arts organizations through a peer assessment process.

-Endowments and Prizes: Each year we award fellowships and prizes to some 200 artists and scholars.
+Prizes Section: Each year we award fellowships and prizes to some 200 artists and scholars.

 Research, communications and arts promotion activities also further our mandate to support, promote and celebrate the arts.